iamnbutler/YSDN-Interactivity-Workshop/README.md

   * PHP must be run from a server
   * Installing MAMP/XAMPP
 * PHP in 10 minutes
-  * This does NOT mean you know PPH
+  * This does NOT mean you know PHP
   * What a <?php ?> tag does
   * When & Where PHP is processed (1 minute)
   * The include() and require() tags